Best Office Coffee Makers at a Glance

 Best for: Large offices (30+ people)

-This is what actual restaurants use.
+Among coffee makers for large offices, this is what actual restaurants use.
 It's not pretty, but it's a caffeine-dispensing machine that means business.

 The Bunn VP17-3 Commercial Coffee Brewer brews up to 3.8 gallons per hour and keeps coffee hot and ready with no wait time.